NicosNicolaou16/SampleAndroidTvApp/README.md

+# Sample Android TV app
-# The project is a test project that implements and test Jetpack Compose for Android TV OS app with API request (dynamic list), Hilt and Room Database.
+The project is a test project that implements and test Jetpack Compose for Android TV OS app with API request (dynamic list), Hilt and Room Database.

 # This Project contains:
 For Android TV OS support <br />